arizvisa/ida-minsc/docs/static/tagging.rst

 will yield the address of the function, followed by a :py:class:`set` of the contents tags that were found in the function.
 This tuple can then be immediately passed to :py:func:`function.select` in order to iterate through all the contents tags matched within the database.
-See :ref:`tag-querying-examples-content` for how a user can use this.
+See :ref:`tagging-examples-querying-content` for how a user can use this.

 Each of these functions takes a variable number of parameters as well as boolean types that specify whether to require specific tags in order to return a result,